-During her tenure at TDT, Lemieux taught dance and eventually began presenting her own choreographic works: Cortège in 1991 at TDT’s Winchester Street Theatre and then, at the Canada Dance Festival, the pivotal Crosswalk, a minimalist solo in a style that would become Lemieux’s choreographic signature, with tender nostalgia providing a window into the past.
+It was during her tenure at TDT, that Lemieux began presenting her own choreographic works: Cortège in 1991 at TDT’s Winchester Street Theatre and Canada Dance Festival; Crosswalk, a minimalist solo in a style that would become Lemieux’s choreographic signature, with tender nostalgia providing a window into the past.
 In 1996, Lemieux decided to deepen her investigations and participated in Le Groupe Dance Lab‘s workshop for choreographers, led by Peter Boneham.
 In 1997, she mounted several pieces: Amber Silence, La Mer, Les Limbes, Nuit de la Saint-Jean and Hiver Dernier, a work commissioned by TDT.

 Lemieux’s satisfaction as an artist comes from sharing her passion and talent with dance audiences and students, and as a deeply engaged and active member of the dance community.